mesosphere/dcos-docs-site/pages/services/edge-lb/1.2/installing/index.md

 enterprise: false
 ---

-To configure a service account and install the Edge-LB package, use the instructions below.
+Configure a service account and install the Edge-LB package using the instructions below.

 **Prerequisites:**